 Our future success will depend in part on the growth, if any, in the demand for online learning solutions.
 Although the COVID-19 pandemic has accelerated the demand for online learning solutions from both individuals and businesses alike, the online learning market is less mature than the market for in-person instruction and continues to evolve rapidly.
+There can be no assurance that the heightened levels of demand for online learning solutions experienced during the COVID-19 pandemic will continue as the effects of the pandemic, such as limitations on in-person activities, abate.
 Consequently, it is difficult to predict demand for and continued use of our platform by learners, instructors, and customers, the rate at which existing learners and instructors expand their engagement with our platform, the size and growth rate of the market for our platform, the entry of competitive offerings into the market, or the success of existing competitive offerings.
 Furthermore, even if learners or enterprise customers want to adopt an online learning solution, it may take them a substantial amount of time to fully transition to this type of learning solution or they could be delayed due to budget constraints, weakening economic conditions, or other factors.
 Even if market demand for online learning solutions generally increases, we cannot assure you that adoption of our platform will also increase.
 If the market for online learning solutions does not grow as we expect or our platform does not achieve widespread adoption, it could result in reduced learner and customer spending, reduced engagement from instructors, attrition by learners, instructors, and customers, and decreased revenue, any of which would adversely affect our business, financial condition, and results of operations.